 - Perform complex numerical and mathematical calculations

-- Check materials to ensure accuracy of size and dimensions
+- Check materials to ensure the accuracy of size and dimensions

 Highlight Your Accomplishments

-Under your accomplishment section, you may think that copying job duties from your job description section would suffice just to fill up empty space.
-However, accomplishments statements in a Machine Operator resume are just as essential as in any other resume.
+Under your accomplishment section, you may think that copying job duties from your job description section would suffice just to fill up space.
+However, accomplishment statements in a Machine Operator resume are just as essential as in any other resume.

 Think of accomplishment statements as product components that are assembled with measurable achievements to showcase your technical competencies to prospective employers.

 The trick to writing them is adding quantification, as to provide a ‘’proof of work’’ for each claim made.
 This also shows the hiring manager that you are driven and motivated by results and targets.